-Employees will continue to accrue vacation time each pay period up to the Maximum Vacation Accrual Cap (as set forth below).
+Full time employees will continue to accrue vacation time on the basis of hours worked and paid each pay period up to the Maximum Vacation Accrual Cap (as set forth below).

-No additional vacation will accrue until vacation time is taken and the balance (includes Genesis vacation hours and acquisition vacation carry over hours) falls below the Maximum Accrual Cap.
+No additional vacation will accrue until vacation time is taken and the balance falls below the Maximum Accrual Cap.